vieiraricardo/mediazone-server/README.md

 # MediaZone Server

-> Mediazone Server is a lightweight UPNP server that downloads your favorite movies and series through torrents.
-It can be managed by an android app or a tizen app for samsung smart tvs.
-(All Plex power with automatic downloads).
+> MediaZone Server is a lightweight UPNP server that downloads your favorite movies and series through torrents.
+It can be managed by an android app.

 ## Note

-Mediazone is developed for linux, especially to be used with RaspberryPi, but you can run on any linux machine.
+MediaZone is developed for linux, especially to be used with RaspberryPi, but you can run on any linux machine.

 ## Installing